 |Olympus E-P1||Four Thirds||12.2||4032||3024||720/30p||21.4||10.4||536||55|

 |Olympus E-P2||Four Thirds||12.2||4032||3024||720/30p||21.5||10.4||505||56|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A6000 provides a faster frame rate than the E-P3.
 It can shoot movie footage at 1080/60p, while the Olympus is limited to 1080/60i.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A6000 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-P3 relies on live view and the rear LCD for framing.
 That said, the E-P3 can be equipped with an optional viewfinder – the VF-3.
 The table below summarizes some of the other core capabilities of the Olympus E-P3 and Sony A6000 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-P3 and the A6000 is in-body image stabilization (IBIS).
-The E-P3 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-P3 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-P3 writes its imaging data to SDXC cards, while the A6000 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.